Envira Gallery Blog

 500px

-500px is a photography website that’s targeted at professionals.
+500px is a photography website targeted at professionals.
 It takes a different approach than many of the typical stock agencies.
-500px is a community platform that allows you to host and share photos, connect with other creators, provide and receive feedback, and create a portfolio to sell photos online and earn money.
+500px is a community platform where you can host and share photos, connect with other creators, and receive feedback.
+However, it also lets you create a portfolio to sell photos online and earn money.

-• Analytics features give you insight into where your photo views are coming from, which images are most popular, how your images fare compared to those of your competitors, and more.
+• Analytics to see where your photo views are coming from, which images are most popular, and how your pictures fare compared to competitors

-• Add your profile, portfolio, and resume to the available-for-hire directory and get discovered by potential clients (Pro plan).
+• An available-for-hire directory where you can add a profile, portfolio, and resume to get discovered by potential clients (Pro plan)

-Pricing / Payout: Offers 3 membership plans ranging from free to $9.99 a month.
+Pricing / Payout: Offers 3 membership plans ranging from free to $9.99 per month.
 Paid plans include unlimited photo uploads and 100% commission.

 Get started with 500px today!